collective/collective.wfautodoc/README.rst

 - in ZMI got to the workflow which you want to document.

-- on its url call @@wfautodoc_gvfile

-- download the result and process further local:

-  - ``dot -Tsvg FILENAME.gv -O `` (on Ubuntu so a ``sudo apt-get install graphviz`` before).

-  - or use ``xdot FILENAME.gv`` (on Ubuntu so a ``sudo apt-get install xdot`` before.

-  - there are several other tools available to render graphviz files.

-Working:
+- there are two additional tabs one for raw dot data file, one for a rendered svg file.

+Features:
 --------

 - generation of Graphviz file with states and transitions.
-- each state has an permissions-table
+- each state shows a permissions-table
-- each transition show its guards.
+- each transition shows its guards.

 Todo:
 -----

-- add tab in ZMI to access view

-- add view to render svg/png on server

 - add views to control_panel